pjakiela/ECON370/getting-started-python.md

 ### Tabulating Values

 It is often helpful to tabulate the most common values of a variable in a data set.
-One easy way to do this is to use the `value_counts()`.
+One easy way to do this is to use `value_counts()`.
 For example, to tabulate the values of the `region_code` variable in `bl`, you could type:
 ```
 bl['region_code'].value_counts()
 ```